dMopp/update_asn_alias/README.md

    - **Source Address**: The LAN/subnet you want to route
    - **Destination Address**: Any
    - **Translation / Target**: Interface address

+⚠️ Without these NAT rules, return traffic may not be routed correctly through the tunnel.

 ---